Russel88/DAtest/README.md

 This can safely be ignored, but if you have terminated the function before it ended and your computer runs slow, you might want to restart R to close all connections.

+If you run out of memory/RAM, reduce the number of cores used for computing.

 ### *If your predictor is categorical with more than two levels:*